slanglab/dynet-framework/README.md

 ## Training an LSTM Language Model

-To train an LSTM language model with the specified parameters in `lm.py`, first specify the framework directory and run the example script with: export SEQ2SEQROOT=/directory/of/repository bash runs/example/experiment.sh
+To train an LSTM language model with the specified parameters in `lm.py`, first specify the framework directory and run the example script with:
+  <br>`export SEQ2SEQROOT=/directory/of/repository
+  bash runs/example/experiment.sh`<br>
-The memory specified in the example script is tuned for a Titan X. With a Titan X I was able to train at 158s per epoch, and after epoch 7 I had:
+The memory specified in the example script is tuned for a Titan X. With it, I was able to train at 158s per epoch, and after epoch 7 I had:
-  Epoch 7.
+  <br>`Epoch 7.
 Time elapsed: 158s, 42068/42068.
 Total Loss: 4693762.2395.
 Average sequence loss: 111.5756.
 Average Token Loss: 5.0493.
   Done.
 Total loss: 4693762.239487
   [lr=0.64699 clips=2630 updates=2630]
   Validating...
   Done.
 Validation loss: 363955.496216.
 Average Token loss: 4.934321.
-Perplexity: 138.978705.
+Perplexity: 138.978705.`<br>